Azure/azure-sdk/_posts/2020-03-24-python-tracing.md

 When you are looking at why a particular network operation is slow, logging alone won't help you.
 You need to be able to trace the entire request from beginning to end, including "across the wire" to the service.
 Consider a typical application has the application, a piece of middleware that implements a REST or GraphQL endpoint, and then a database connection.
 Which bit of the infrastructure is slow gets really complicated.
 As the infrastructure becomes more complex, so does the difficulty of figuring out which piece of the infrastructure is having issues.

 Enter [OpenTelemetry](https://opentelemetry.io/).
 OpenTelemetry is an open standard that allows you to trace requests across your infrastructure.
 It passes headers between the various components to move the request ID through the system.
 Let's start by instrumenting the application.

+> Before you use preview packages, create and activate a [virtual environment](https://docs.python.org/3/tutorial/venv.html) for your work.

 First, we need some libraries:

 {% highlight bash %}
 pip install opentelemetry-api==0.4a0
 pip install opentelemetry-sdk==0.4a0
 {% endhighlight %}

 > **NOTE** We are pinning the version of the OpenTelemetry SDK here so that the instructions work properly.
 The API for OpenTelemetry is changing, so make sure you follow the appropriate instructions.
+You can [find the documentation for this version on GitHub](https://github.com/open-telemetry/opentelemetry-python/tree/v0.4a.x/docs).

 Then, let's update the app to support basic tracing: